TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 4. Act

 Following a simple model presents allows the opportunity to calmly assess, carefully process available choices, and act on the most appropriate one for the situation at hand.

+## Initial Assessment
+An initial assessment shall be conducted to determine if the identified event or activity constitutes an incident.
+Initial assessment shall be performed quickly, even with limited details and analysis.
+After initial assessment, if the activity or event is determined to be benign, no incident is required.

+An Incident Responder that suspects that an incident has occurred shall immediately start recording all facts regarding the potential incident.
+At the very least this shall include date/time, source party, destination party(ies), a description of the actions performed, and a copy of correspondence/events.
+Documenting system events, conversations, and observed changes in files can lead to a more efficient, more systematic, and less error-prone handling of the incident.
+Every step taken from the time the incident was detected to its final resolution shall be documented and time-stamped.
+Information of this nature can also be used as evidence in a court of law if legal prosecution is pursued.

+When conducting an initial assessment, the following shall be considered:
+- When did the activity first begin?
+When did it end, or is it on-going?
+- Was the activity observed conducted by an expected, authorized party?
+  - Implies gathering data on involved users.
+- Was the activity observed conducted on an expected, authorized system?
+  - Implies gathering data on involved systems.
+- Did the activity occur during an expected time of day?
+  - Implies gathering and normalizing time stamps.
+- What would the potential business impact be if an incident is confirmed?
+  - Implies understanding business processes and criticality of systems.
+- Were any relevant security alarms triggered?

+## Creating a Ticket for an Incident
+The investigating Incident Responder shall create a ticket and assign it to themselves.
+Senior Incident Responders may assign and reassign tickets as needed.
+Incident Responders may request ticket reassignments, which remains at the discretion of the present Senior Incident Responders, management, or the most senior Incident Responder on duty.
+The Incident Responder assigned to a ticket is responsible for successful execution of all actions required in handling the ticket until otherwise notified or relieved during the next shift change.
+The assigned Incident Responder may request assistance from team members, but ultimately maintains all responsibility for the progression of the ticket.

+High or emergency tickets that require continuous attention shall be passed along during each shift turnover until resolved.

 ## Investigation